 In this lab you will be controlling the one degree of freedom systems you previously modeled using PID and PD controllers with and without dynamic prefilters.
-If you only have one type of system, you will use two different configurations of that system.
-If you have two kinds of systems (both a torsional and a rotational system, you will use one model of each).

-You will need your Simulink model and the closedloop_driver.m file from your homework for this lab.
+You will need your Simulink model and the closedloop\driver.m file from your homework for this lab.